sun-n-y/taskManagerAPI/README.md

   - read mongoose docs for more validation methods
 - handle errors in controllers gracefully
   - with try and catch
+- in update we have three params
+  - condition
+  - new data we want changed to
+  - options
+    - new:true = return new item that is updated
+    - runValidators:true

 [Back to Top](#custom_anchor_name)